Skip to content

 Renault Megane E-Tech driving side view

 At a public fast-charger, the Megane can handle 130kW, for a 15-80% top-up in 32 minutes.
-Most buyers will use a 7.4kW home wallbox to keep the Megane topped up, where the same amount of charge will take six hours.
+Most buyers will use a 7.4kW home wallbox to keep the Megane topped up, and doing this will add just over 10% charge per hour – a 0-100% charge takes less than 10 hours, and it's rare to need to charge from anywhere near empty.

 Driving and comfort